Penny Spencer – Chair and Director

 Oliver Tams – TIME Director

-In between his travel ventures, Oliver built, owned and cooked in his own restaurant (Whole’ Mole’) in Manly.
-He attended the Santa Fe cooking school in the USA to bring back the concept of New Mexican Cuisine at a stage (1998) when there were only two other, true Santa Fe style restaurants in Sydney.
+In between his travel ventures, Oliver attended the Santa Fe cooking school and built, owned and cooked in his own restaurant (Whole’ Mole’) in Manly.
 He is an avid researcher on industry trends and business in general, allowing him to provide conference and online insights whenever he can.

 Marie Allom – Program Manager